-\begin{enumerate} \item Sparsify a given dense network to some target sparsity level, $s_l$, at each sparsifiable layer. \item \textit{Pre-train} the sparse model following the same training schedule as the original dense model. \item \textit{Fine-tune} the pre-trained sparse network on a given downstream task in a dense manner by allowing the zeroed weights to learn. \end{enumerate}
+The generic Sparse Pre-training and Dense Fine-Tuning (SPDF) framework, illustrated in Figure~\ref{fig:spdf}, consists of the following three steps: \begin{enumerate} \item Sparsify a given dense network to some target sparsity level, $s_l$, at each sparsifiable layer. \item \textit{Pre-train} the sparse model following the same training schedule as the original dense model. \item \textit{Fine-tune} the pre-trained sparse network on a given downstream task in a dense manner by allowing the zeroed weights to learn. \end{enumerate}